 Esp@cenet is a worldwide network of patent databases.
 The availability of full text depends on individual countries.
 There is an excellent interactive tutorial on their website on finding and using patents.

 Google Patent Search provides comprehensive coverage of US patents.
 Many are available in full text as pdfs.

 I need help with finding patents, and with patenting my work.

 - The Intellectual Property Office is in London, but it has a number of regional offices which provide professional enquiry and information services.
 There may be a charge.
 Our nearest office is in Manchester.

-- Here at Lancaster University protecting intellectual property and technology transfer is part of the work of the Research & Enterprise Services at Lancaster University.
+- Here at Lancaster University protecting intellectual property and technology transfer is part of the work of Research & Enterprise Services.
 They can provide advice on how to patent your work.